Road Traffic Accidents FAQs

 The car I was travelling in as a passenger was driven by someone who I knew had been drinking or taking drugs.
 Can I still make a compensation claim?

-Yes, but a court will consider what you knew about the ability of the driver to drive safely when awarding a compensation settlement.
+YES, you can still make a claim but a court will have to consider whether you were aware of the ability of the driver to drive safely and if you knew they were under the influence.
 We have the expertise to help you make a claim in these circumstances so call us to discuss your case on our Freephone line 0800 163 622 or get in touch via our quick enquiry form.

 If I wasn't wearing my seatbelt at the time of the accident, can I still make a claim?

-Yes - if the accident was not your fault, you will still be entitled to compensation.
-However, the amount you receive may be reduced if it is found wearing a seatbelt would have resulted in less severe injuries.
+YES – if you were injured and the accident was not your fault then you will still be entitled to make a compensation claim.
+It’s important to note though that the amount of compensation offered to you may be reduced if, during the case, it is found using a seatbelt would have resulted in your injuries being less severe.

 I've been involved in a road accident and the driver of the other vehicle wasn't insured.
 Can I still claim?